 Diluted earnings per share is calculated by adjusting the weighted average number of ordinary shares outstanding to assume conversion of all dilutive potential ordinary shares.
 The Company's dilutive potential ordinary shares comprise shares issued under the share option scheme that are vested as at December 31, 2015.
 The number of shares that would have been issued assuming the exercise of the share options less the number of shares that could have been issued at fair value (determined as the average market price per share for the year) for the same total proceeds is the number of shares issued for no consideration.
-The resulting number of shares within the denominator for calculating diluted earnings per share.
+The resulting number of shares issued for no consideration is included in the weighted average number of ordinary shares within the denominator for calculating diluted earnings per share.
 For the year ended December 31, 2015, the details are within the table below.
 For the year ended December 31, 2014, diluted earnings per share is the same as basic earnings per share because all of the Company's potential ordinary shares are antidilutive.

-For the year ended December 31, 2015 2014 Profit attributable to equity holders of the Company, used to determine diluted earnings per share (US\$'000) 205,432 161,398 Weighted average number of ordinary shares in issue (thousands) Adjustment for share options (thousands) 2,497,875 2,547 2,497,804 Weighted average number of ordinary shares in issue for calculating diluted earnings per share (thousands) 2,500,422 2,497,804 Diluted earnings per share (in US\$) 0.08 0.06
+For the year ended December 31, 2015 2014 Profit attributable to equity holders of the Company, used to determine diluted earnings per share (US\$'000) 205,432 161,398 Weighted average number of ordinary shares in issue (thousands) Adjustment for share options (thousands) 2,497,875 2,547 2,497,804 - Weighted average number of ordinary shares in issue for calculating diluted earnings per share (thousands) 2,500,422 2,497,804 Diluted earnings per share (in US\$) 0.08 0.06